-Our termite prevention treatments can be split into three categories:
+Our termite prevention treatments can be split into two categories:

-A chemical termite prevention barrier involves exactly that, chemicals that are applied to the soil around the perimeter of your home’s foundation to prevent termites.
+A chemical termite prevention barrier involves chemicals applied to the soil around the perimeter of your home’s foundation to prevent termites.

 However, chemical soil barriers are not permanent and have to be topped up, refilled, or reinstalled every so often.

-The frequency or chemical soil barrier refills depends on three things:
+The frequency of chemical soil barrier refills depends on three things:

 For example, a reasonable refill frequency for a standard home in Southeast QLD is once every five years.
 If you’re unsure about your chemical barrier’s refill rate, contact our team — we’re always happy to help!

-In addition to physical termite barriers and chemical termite barriers, there is a third option that’s gained popularity: termite baiting.
+In addition to chemical termite barriers, there is a second option that’s gained popularity: termite baiting.
 However, due to the termite pressure we receive in QLD, termite baiting should only be used where a chemical soil barrier is not viable, or as a complementary one.

 A termite barrier can cost anywhere from $220 up to $5000+.
 It really depends on the scope of work.

 The cost of a chemical termite barrier for a typical 4-bedroom home built on a single-level concrete slab can take anywhere between 1-2 days to install and will cost in the range of $1200-$4000.